WakiMak/trentent.github.io-forked/_posts/2016-07-04-citrix-xenapp-6-5-ima-errors-galore-mfcom-wont-start.md

   - Performance
   - Registry
   - scripting
-  - XenApp
+  - &
 ---
-I&#8217;ve seen this happen a few times now where the &#8220;Citrix Independent Management Architecture&#8221; (aka IMAService) won&#8217;t start, erroring with various errors:
+I've seen this happen a few times now where the "Citrix Independent Management Architecture" (aka IMAService) won't start, erroring with various errors:

 <pre class="">3616 -Â Configuration error: Failed to read the farm name out of the registry on a server configured Â to access the Data Store directly.
 3609 -Â Failed to load plugin C:\Program Files (x86)\Citrix\System32\Citrix\IMA\SubSystems\ImaRuntimeSS.dll with error IMA_RESULT_CONFIGURATION_ERROR